Sommie-Kay/Air_Quality_in_Lagos/Linear_Regression_Notebook/README.md

-# Linear Regession Using Time series for the Prediction of Air quality in Lagos
+# Linear Regression Using Time series for the Prediction of Air quality in Lagos
 In this project i employed the technique of linear regression and i applied it on time series data.Usually when working with linear regression problems ,we are  charaterized with two variables namely the target and the feature variable but our data posessed a single column and target which was the PM2.5 reading.
 In other to do perform linear regression i lagged the PM2.5 readings by 1 hour, then i  treated the lagged column as the feature and performed my linear regression.Then predicted the qulaity of air in lagos in the coming hours.

 # Data Splitting